 Celebrating trailblazers of the past

-Highlighting the enduring legacy of some remarkable Scottish women scientists.
+A display highlighting the enduring legacy of some remarkable Scottish women scientists.
 Ran from 1 March to 30 April 2013.

 © The Royal Society